 Geography:

-In terms of latitude, Pakistan is located between 23 degrees 35 and 37 degrees 05 minutes north and 60 degrees 50 and 77 degrees 50 minutes east.
-Landscapes ranging from plains to deserts, forests, and plateaus can be found throughout Pakistan's geography.
-Both the Indian and the Eurasian tectonic plates geologically overlap with Pakistan.
+In terms of latitude, It is located between 23 degrees 35 and 37 degrees 05 minutes north and 60 degrees 50 and 77 degrees 50 minutes east.
+Landscapes ranging from plains to deserts, forests, and plateaus can be found throughout its geography.
+Both the Indian and the Eurasian tectonic plates geologically overlap with the country.
 Its provinces of Sindh and Punjab are located in the northwest corner of the Indian plate, while Balochistan and the majority of Khyber Pakhtunkhwa are located in the Eurasian plate.
+The northern region is dominated by the towering Himalayas and the Karakoram Range, which includes K2, the second-highest peak in the world.
+This mountainous terrain gives way to the Indus River Valley, which is crucial for agriculture and civilization in Pakistan.
+To the west, the country features arid deserts like the Thar Desert and the Balochistan Plateau, known for its rugged terrain and sparse vegetation.
+The Indus River, flowing from north to south, is the lifeline of Pakistan, providing water to its agricultural heartland.
+In the east, the fertile plains of Punjab and Sindh support the majority of the country’s population and are pivotal for its economy.
+Pakistan’s southern coastline along the Arabian Sea features important ports like Karachi, which is a major economic hub.

 FAQs